Booking a trip is the fun part of planning. Packing, on the other hand…

 Here are the best cameras for backpackers, although, spoiler alert: you can’t do much better than the Fujifilm X-T20.
 You get all the vivid colours and deep blacks that Fujifilm are known for without needing the unrealistically deep pockets to afford it!

 Toiletries!
 Drug stores make my hob-goblin brain go into total horde mode, and I always walk out with an assortment of toiletries I definitely (maybe not) needed.
-If this is your problem too, get a hanging toiletry bag to better keep your rubber ducks in line.
+If this is your problem too, get a hanging toiletry bag to better keep your rubber ducks in line – we recommend the one from Nomatic which is ergonomically designed and made from splash and stain proof material.

 Most of this stuff you can buy wherever you’re going – unless you’re going on a different planet – so I’d highly recommend shopping at the destination.
 I’d pretty much only recommend BYOB for stuff that can be harder to come by.
 This includes shampoo bars (versus liquid soap), non-whitening face wash (Asia, looking at you), and some of the weird things you might be into.